AnyHooks/AnyHooks/CODE.md

 2. **Comments**: Use comments to explain complex or non-intuitive code blocks.
 3. **Indentation**: Use consistent indentation to improve code readability.

-### Checklist for Developers

-- [ ] Is the code consistently styled?
-- [ ] Are comments used to explain complex or non-intuitive parts?
-- [ ] Is the indentation consistent?

-### AI-Based Code Verification

-To verify if your syntax adheres to these guidelines, you can use the following text to ask the AI:

-> "Please analyze the code to check if the syntax follows the guidelines.
-Look for consistency, appropriate use of comments, and indentation."

 ### Example

 ```bash